Phillip48/Country-API/README.md

 -[Contributors](#Contributors)

 ## Description
 Who doesn't wanna travel the world?
-This personal project was to get use to API's.
+This personal project was for me to understand and use API's.
 It works by using REST Countries API and the Google Maps API.
 This app allows you to see where a country is located and some information about the country.
 [Live link](https://phillip48.github.io/Country-API/)

 ## Images